Q&A: Should I Store My Photo Collection in iPhoto or Elsewhere on My Computer? Or Should I Use Lightroom?

-So Maria, if you were on a Windows PC, and you showed signs of having advanced goals for your collection, I would recommend you start out with Lightroom, and take your time learning it until you felt comfortable with it.
+So Maria, if you were on a Windows PC, and you showed signs of having advanced goals for your collection, I would recommend you start out with Lightroom and take your time learning it until you feel comfortable with it.
 If you are eventually going to go to Lightroom at some point, it would be better in many ways to start out in Lightroom, then try and move there later from Picasa down the road.

 But, since you are on a Mac, and even though there is a version of Lightroom for the Mac, unless there is a feature in Lightroom that you can’t live without, I would highly recommend you stick with the Apple ecosystem and continue using iPhoto.
 Then I would suggest you try out Aperture whenever or if ever you decide you are ready for some more advanced features.

 Photoshop Elements does have a few cool editing tricks that iPhoto and Aperture don’t currently do — like blending multiple shots of a group photo into one where everyone is smiling their best.
-So, consider using PSE whenever you have some unique edits and it’s the best tool for the job.
+So, consider using PSE whenever you have some unique edits, and it’s the best tool for the job.